LemonPi/benchtracker/README.md

 bash$ ~/benchtracker/server_db.py --root_directory ./ --database testing.db --port 8080
 ```
  - `--root_directory` tells the server where to find its databases (multiple databases can be served by the same server)
+ - `--database` gives the default database to serve if none are specified by the viewer; here it would be `./testing.db`
+ - `--port` specifies the port to listen for requests on; be wary of firewall rules on your system

-Commandline options and their default values can be found by running `server_db` with `-h`.
+More options and their default values can be found by running `server_db` with `-h`.

 ### Production serving
-The server is configured in debug mode by default, and can be changed to release mode by
+The server is configured to serve in production by default, with it's URL being the IP address of your machine
+and the port to listen on.
+It can be put into debug mode by
-changing `server_db.py`'s last line to `app.run(host='0.0.0.0', port=port)`.
+changing `server_db.py`'s last line to `app.run(debug=True, port=port)`.
-The server is then found under the IP address of your machine.

 ### Specifying database
 The syntax for specifying database is the same for `populate_db` and `server_db`: